 Schedule M-1 (shown below) is the reconciliation of book income with Schedule K income.
 Net income per books (line 1) would be net income from the partnership's annual income statement.
 (This is not a statement based on market values.)
 Any income or expense adjustments made on Schedule K are recorded on Schedule M-1 (lines 2 and 3).
 For example, guaranteed payments made to partners and deducted in calculating book net income are an addition to income on Schedules K and M-1.
-Excess deductions shown on the partnership books that cannot be claimed for tax purposes are reported on line 7, Schedule M-1.
+Excess deductions shown on Schedule K that cannot be claimed as partnership expenses, such as a Sec.
+179 deduction, are reported on line 7, Schedule M-1.